Let me introduce you to the Marais, one of my favorite areas of Paris.

 The garden of the hotel particuliers Carnavalet

 (That is few hundred years of French history condensed into a few sentences--I know, shortcut.
-Sorry!
+Sorry!)

-After the 60s, the Marais began to flourish again.
+Because of all the restoration going on in the 60s, the Marais began to flourish again.
 Today it is considered one of the trendiest arrondisements in all of Paris.
 It is said that fashion you see in the streets and shops of the Marais will most likely become the general trend the following year.